(for triathletes, scroll down to anecdotes- I help you build to a master's level endurance)

 I help people move past fears and discomfort, building confidence and joy instead.
 Some are sensitive to the feel or smell of pool water, others depend on floatation for security or have had a past scare that made them hesitant.
 Whether your child is nervous about letting go of floaties, learning to hold their breath, or you’re preparing for a new sibling’s arrival- I create a calm, encouraging environment that turns fear into fun.

-Let’s build confidence, strength, and joy — from three to eighty-three.
+Let’s build confidence, strength, and joy, from four to eighty-four.

 🏊♀️ #PersonalTraining #SwimLessons #Triathlon #Health #SwimFairy